awsdocs/amazon-guardduty-user-guide/doc_source/update-detector.md

 # UpdateDetector<a name="update-detector"></a>

-Updates the Amazon GuardDuty detector specified by the detectorId\.
+Updates the Amazon GuardDuty detector that is specified by the detector ID\.

 ## Request Syntax<a name="update-detector-request-syntax"></a>